 Students will find job postings under the OCR Summer & Internship categories on myFuture.

 The Desautels Faculty of Management does not have a formal internship program in place at the undergraduate level (Bachelor of Commerce).
 Consequently, internship positions are not restricted to the Summer term, although it becomes the students’ decision to accept a Fall or Winter term internship.
 In doing so they opt to take a term off school and extend their graduation date.
 Please visit the BCom office to discuss how Fall or Winter term internship can impact a student academically.

 Students interested in completing an internship during the Fall/Winter terms are responsible for the internships that they accept and assessing how the internship will impact their academic studies.
 Certain courses and their pre-requisites are offered once a year and therefore students are strongly urged to review the time-line of their program to determine feasibility of accepting an internship during the Fall/Winter terms

 If the student accepts an internship during the Fall/Winter terms, it is their responsibility to notify the BCom office prior to accepting the internship.

-A number of very generous alumni assist with the funding of internship experiences.
-The Soutar Career Centre has partnered with Emzingo to create a unique fully funded 8 week experience for our students including Professional Development and Cultural Immersion.
+A number of very generous alumni listed below assist with the funding of internship experiences.
+The Soutar Career Centre has pooled these resources and created a partnership with Emzingo to provide a unique fully funded 8 week experience for our students including Professional Development and Cultural Immersion.
 Students are mentored and work in groups to complete meaningful projects in non-profits or social enterprises in the host country.
-Applications take place in the fall and participants are selected by December 31st.
-The following Internship Awards fund this program:
+Applications take place in the fall (posted on myFuture) and participants are selected by December 31st.
+The Internship Awards below are allocated to the Emzingo program:

 BCom Class of ‘66 Internship Award